Capital Acquistion Tax

-The tax-free thresholds have been reduced by 20% approximately.
-The new tax-free thresholds apply to gifts and inheritances taken on or after 8 December 2010.
+The latest tax-free thresholds apply to gifts and inheritances taken on or after 5 December 2012.

 The new tax-free thresholds (after indexation) are as follows: